Skip to content

 Open-with / external-launch commands

-Action HTTP Accepted path Command run
+Action IPC verb Accepted path Command run

 What the dashboard never writes